Shaban-Eissa/Typescript-Challenges/README.md

 ## 🤝 Contributing

 We welcome contributions!
 If you have an idea for a new challenge or have found a bug, please open an issue or submit a pull request.
-When contributing:

 ## 🌟 Acknowledgments